-FORU celebrated its 40th anniversary with the spirit of "Better & Younger" hoping to be a company that continues to grow and mature, professionally and creatively.
-FORU has positioned itself as an important contributor to national development through a variety of its works that made history and had a major impact on the people of Indonesia.
+FORU celebrated its 40th anniversary with the spirit of "Better & Younger" hoping to be a company that continues creatively.
+FORU has positioned itself as an important contributor to national impact on the people of Indonesia.

 After using the distinctive red sphere logo for over ten years, FORU underwent a 'refresher' by launching two new logos.
-The first logo is the official logo of the company as a public company (Tbk), which takes its inspiration from the code name of the company shares in the Indonesian Stock Exchange, namely FORU.
-The second logo is a representation of Fortune Indonesia with a "talk bubble" icon to indicate meaningful dialogue and interaction as a reflection of the company.
+The first logo is the official logo of the name of the company shares in the Indonesian Stock Exchange, namely FORU.
+The second logo is a representation of Fortune Indonesia with a "talk bubble" icon to indicate meaningful dialogue and